tock/tock/doc/Design.md

    the system call interfaces, and are often even more abstracted from the hardware than (2) - for example, the temperature sensor system call driver can use any temperature sensor, including several implemented as portable peripheral drivers.

-We don’t have many examples of this, but the system call interface is another point of standardization that can be implemented in various ways.
+   The system call interface is another point of standardization that can be implemented in various ways.
 So it’s perfectly reasonable to have several implementations of the same system call interface that use completely different hardware